 West Fraser Timber Co.
-Ltd. (TSE:WFG - Free Report) - Research analysts at Scotiabank issued their Q2 2025 earnings per share (EPS) estimates for West Fraser Timber in a report issued on Monday, April 28th.
+Ltd. (TSE:WFG - Free Report) - Research analysts at Scotiabank issued their Q2 2025 earnings estimates for shares of West Fraser Timber in a research report issued on Monday, April 28th.
 Scotiabank analyst B. Isaacson anticipates that the company will post earnings of $1.48 per share for the quarter.
 The consensus estimate for West Fraser Timber's current full-year earnings is $8.12 per share.
 Scotiabank also issued estimates for West Fraser Timber's FY2026 earnings at $9.32 EPS.

-A number of other analysts have also recently issued reports on the stock.
-Raymond James cut shares of West Fraser Timber from a "strong-buy" rating to a "moderate buy" rating in a research note on Monday, January 20th.
-CIBC lowered their target price on shares of West Fraser Timber from C$170.00 to C$142.00 and set an "outperform" rating on the stock in a research report on Tuesday, April 22nd.
+WFG has been the subject of several other research reports.
+Raymond James downgraded shares of West Fraser Timber from a "strong-buy" rating to a "moderate buy" rating in a research report on Monday, January 20th.
+CIBC reduced their price target on shares of West Fraser Timber from C$170.00 to C$142.00 and set an "outperform" rating for the company in a report on Tuesday, April 22nd.

-View Our Latest Analysis on West Fraser Timber
+Read Our Latest Research Report on West Fraser Timber

 (